filgusto/rosiChallenge-sbai2019/README.md

 The final stage of the competition will occur on the **XIV SBAI**, to be held in Ouro Preto (Brazil) in october 2019.
 One may find more info about SBAI in www.sbai2019.com.br.

+Additionally, the content here may be beneficial for robotics classes.
+There is a complete mobile robot model with divers actuators and sensor fully communicating with the ROS framework and an industrial belt conveyor scenario.
+Feel free to use it for spreading the robotics knowledge in your classes! :)

+We also would like to thank Marc Freese and the Coppelia Robotics team for providing the V-REP simulator for this challenge.

 # Package description

-This repository is a ROS package developped and tested on **Ubuntu 18.04** and **ROS Melodic**.
+This repository is structured as a ROS package.
 The folders organization is as follows:

 - `cenas` - Contains simulation cenes of the challenge.
 You may load them inside V-REP simulator.